lumeland/lume.land/docs/overview/command-line.md

 order: 2
 ---

-The following examples assume that you are using Lume as a Deno's task.
+The following examples assume that you are using Lume as a Deno task.

 The commands for the globally installed Lume are similar but removing the `deno task` part.
-For example `deno task lume --serve` becomes to `lume --serve`.
+For example `deno task lume --serve` becomes `lume --serve`.

 ## Build the site